 ARTS & CRAFTS

 (Open pet shapes) Print for each child.
-Deposit pieces of yarn, fake fur, different types of paper, felt, etc. in the centre of the table.
+Deposit pieces of yarn, fake fur, different types of paper, felt, etc. in the center of the table.
 Encourage children to pick a pet shape and use the material to fill it completely.

 Encourage children to build a doghouse using Popsicle sticks.
 Ideally, use white glue for added solidity.
 Once their doghouse is completed, cut out a dog illustration and glue it inside.

-Have children place their hand in paint and then make a print on a piece of paper.
+Have children press their hand in paint and then make a print on a piece of paper.
 Once dry, let them create the pet of their choice by adding paint, pencil marks, or other materials.